Yuba River South Fork Edwards to Purdons

 2.8

-Old broken down dam used to have wires hanging down in the river.
-The drop above, which angles to the left, could cause a swim, but now that the overhead wires have washed away, there is much less chance that a swim could be fatal.
+Old broken down dam, no more wires hanging down in the river.
+The drop above, which angles to the left, could cause a swim.
 The angling drop is followed by a series of turbulent drops stretching past the old dam.

 4